lmorel3/guard-php/README.md

 127.0.0.1       auth.guard.local
 ```

-2. Then, simply go to `examples` folder and run `docker-compose up --build` \
+2. Then, simply go to `examples` folder and run `docker-compose up`
-NB: `--build` is used to rebuild Guard image.

 3. Open a browser and navigate to `http://guard.local`: you should be redirected to `https://auth.guard.local`.

 4. Use the default credentials `user`/`password` so that you are redirected to the app.
-You're now logged in.
+You're now logged in!